cdaringe/parallel-ui-testing-with-docker/README.md

 - session managers
 - file systems

-for instance, if your app has users, hopefull you've written an e2e test to add a user to the system.
+for instance, if your app has users, hopefull you've written an e2e test to add a user to the system.  but adding a user changes the DB, and may impacts other tests, such as a test querying for all users.

-however, with the states of these systems dirtied during testing, repeatability is often voided, and browser tests become flaky and/or complicated.
+with the states of these systems dirtied during testing, repeatability is often voided, and browser tests become flaky and/or complicated.

 ## solution

 state resets.

-docker makes trashing your old systems and bringing up a new pristine copies _easy_.
+docker makes trashing your old system and bringing up a new pristine copies _easy_.

 ## example

-we will execute a series of database tests and web application ui tests, where each test get's its own copy of the database.
+we will execute a series of database tests and web application ui tests, where each test gets its own copy of the database.

 this project houses:

-- a database server image
+- a tiny database server image
-- a web application
+- a tiny web application
-- a suite of e2e tests
+- a tiny suite of e2e tests

 let's see how these work together.  the below steps are just to familiarize you with what the example suite _does_, exactly.